-A man has been seriously injured in a stabbing in midtown Toronto.
+A pedestrian has been seriously injured in a hit-and-run in Thornhill.

 One of the people found dead in a Bowmanville home last weekend was pregnant, Durham police said.